 Residents With Challenging Backgrounds

-If you are conducting an initial health examination on a new resident, check out our intake examination resource to learn about what you should check for and document!
+If you are conducting an initial health evaluation on a new resident, check out our intake evaluation resource to learn about what you should check for and document!

 Supplies

-Before conducting a health examination, it’s helpful to gather any supplies you may need and have them arranged nearby for easy access.
-Having everything you will likely need nearby can make the examination go more smoothly and, in the event that the individual must be restrained in some way for any part of the exam, will reduce the amount of time they must be restrained.
-If you are performing an exam on someone with a known health issue, you may need additional supplies than those listed below.
-Otherwise, supplies to have on hand during pig health exams include:
+Before conducting a health check, it’s helpful to gather any supplies you may need and have them arranged nearby for easy access.
+Having everything you will likely need nearby can make the process go more smoothly and, in the event that the individual must be restrained in some way for any part of the health check, will reduce the amount of time they must be restrained.
+If you are performing a health check on someone with a known health issue, you may need additional supplies other than those listed below.
+Otherwise, supplies to have on hand during pig health checks include:

 - Recordkeeping supplies